 - Although you can add servers to the Service Map Servers Group manually through the Authoring pane, the maps for those servers are not synced immediately.
-They will be synced from Azure Monitor for VMs Map feature during the next sync cycle.
+They will be synced from VM insights Map feature during the next sync cycle.

-- If you make any changes to the Distributed Application Diagrams created by the management pack, those changes will likely be overwritten on the next sync with Azure Monitor for VMs.
+- If you make any changes to the Distributed Application Diagrams created by the management pack, those changes will likely be overwritten on the next sync with VM insights.

 Create a service principal